mknichel/javascript-errors/README.md

 ##### Assigning functions to a variable

-Browsers will use the name of the variable or property that a function is assigned to if the function itself does not have a name.
+Browsers will also use the name of the variable or property that a function is assigned to if the function itself does not have a name.
 For example, in

 ```javascript
 var fnVariableName = function() { ... };